 Five Tips for Safe Driving for your Business

-Did you know that the average work related car crash costs $74,000.
-That includes medical bills and time off from work.
-It does not include the emotional turmoil of the worker, his or her family, or the employer.
+Did you know that the average work-related car crash costs $74,000?
+That estimate includes medical bills and time off from work but does not account for the emotional impact on the worker, their family, or the employer.

-If you drive as part of your job, or you employ people who must drive as part of their work, following are five tips to share with them so that they drive more safely.
+If you drive as part of your job, or you employ people who must drive for work, the following tips can help reduce crash risk and keep everyone safer on the road.

 Focus on Driving

-Each time you are behind the wheel, the most important thing you do is keep your focus.
-If your work includes driving or operating heavy equipment focus is even more important to you.
-Taking a sip of coffee, a bite of a sandwich, or adjusting the radio tuner steals your focus long enough to involve you in a crash that injures you and others.
+Each time you are behind the wheel, the most important task is keeping your focus.
+If your work includes driving or operating heavy equipment, focus is even more important.
+Actions like taking a sip of coffee, eating, or adjusting the radio steal attention long enough to cause a crash.

 Stay Alert

 In addition to staying focused, you must stay alert.
-According to the National Sleep Foundation, 60 percent of American Drivers admit they drive while drowsy.
-Even scarier, is that 37 percent of United States drivers admit they have fallen asleep behind the wheel.
-Drowsy driving is dangerous, especially so for long-distance truckers, delivery people, and others who spend a great deal of time behind the wheel for work.
-If you do become sleepy, get off the road and take a nap.
-If it happens often talk with your employer about a shift change.
+The National Sleep Foundation reports many drivers admit to driving while drowsy, and some have fallen asleep behind the wheel.
+Drowsy driving is especially dangerous for long-distance truckers, delivery drivers, and other workers who spend many hours on the road.
+If you become sleepy, pull off and take a short nap; if it happens often, discuss a schedule change with your employer.

 Do Not Use Your Cell Phone